prasanna-in/FileServer/README.md

 1. Compile with GO
 2. Build Binary
 3. Copy Binary to you PATH, So it available system wide.
-4. The FileServer will start on port 9099
+4. The FileServer will start on port 9099, If you want to change the port consider compiling the code.

 ** Usage : FileServer location